purkkafi/pokegen/README.md

 This generates two files: `dex.json`, used in the next step, and `dex.txt`, a human-readable description of the generated Pokémon.

-The script will print out a table called `fully evolved non-legendary pokemon by type` that lists how many families of every type there are.
-If the distribution is bad, you can rerun the program a few times until you get a better one.
+The script will print out the amount of fully evolved Pokémon by type.
+If the distribution of types is bad, you can rerun the program a few times until you get a better one.

 * Run `replace_files.py` with the path to the `pokefirered` folder.
 Example: